Austin Gallery

 Our Pick

-Buy this if you want one blanket for the couch, the reading chair, or the foot of the bed and you do not want to overthink it.
-The preheat function means it is warm by the time you settle in, the four settings cover a cool evening to a genuinely cold room, and the whole thing is machine-washable so it stays a blanket you actually use.
+Buy this if you want one heated blanket for the couch, the reading chair, or the foot of the bed and you do not want to overthink it.
+The preheat function means it is warm by the time you settle in, the six settings cover a cool evening to a genuinely cold room, and the whole thing is machine-washable so it stays a blanket you actually use.

 What we don't like